 Bentonite clay also attracts hydrogen, which causes the cell to take up more oxygen, thus more energy and efficiency.

 You are constantly being exposed to toxins from the food you eat to your surrounding environment.
-Luckily, bentonite clay has been extensively studied for its ability to absorb and eliminate toxins out of the body.
+Luckily, bentonite clay has been extensively studied for its ability to absorb and eliminate toxins from the body.

 For instance, research shows that bentonite may bind to aflatoxins, a common contaminant in improperly stored foods, especially cereals like maize.